The steps below apply to new graduate students.

 For questions about the graduate application process call (509) 527-2421 or email firstname.lastname@example.org.

 Go to apply.wallawalla.edu to create your application account.
 Pay the $50 application fee* and submit your application.

 *MSW and DSW students pay a $75 application fee to cover costs associated with required background check for admission and field placement.

 After we receive your application, you will receive an email that acknowledges your submission.
 You can view your additional documents needed by accessing your applicant portal.

-Three professional references are required.
+Three professional references are required*.
 These individuals should be a recent volunteer supervisor, employer, professor or advisor.
-Applicants for Social Work are required to submit one reference from a previous field instructor.
 Members of your own family or personal friends are NOT appropriate references.

 Your recommendation requests will be entered during the application process, and you will indicate if you wish to waive your right to review the references.
 It is important for the person writing the reference and for the Admissions Committee to know the decision you have made regarding this right to review.